jannisgru/TFG/methodology.md

 permalink: /methodology/
 ---

+# Methodology

+The analysis integrates multi-decadal Landsat satellite data with advanced spatiotemporal processing.
+Surface reflectance imagery from Landsat 5, 7, and 8 was accessed via Google Earth Engine to provide continuous coverage over 1984–2025.

-## Data Sources
+## Data Processing

-**Satellite Imagery**: Landsat 5, 7, and 8 annual composites (1985-2025) acquired through Google Earth Engine.
-Four spectral bands (Blue, Green, Red, NIR) processed at 30-meter resolution with cloud masking and atmospheric correction applied.
+**Annual Composites**: For each year, the maximum NDVI value at each pixel was selected to form a "peak greenness" mosaic, which minimizes seasonal and cloud effects.
+These yearly NDVI composites were stacked into a Space–Time Cube (STC) so that each geolocated "trace" contains the full NDVI time series.

+**Quality Control**: Cloud masking and atmospheric correction applied to all imagery.
+Surface reflectance products ensure consistent radiometric calibration across the multi-sensor time series.

 **Study Area**: Barcelona Metropolitan Area encompassing 36 municipalities with diverse urban, suburban, and natural landscapes covering approximately 636 km².

-**Vegetation Index**: Normalized Difference Vegetation Index (NDVI) calculated from NIR and Red bands to quantify vegetation health and density across temporal and spatial dimensions.

 ## Space-Time Cube Framework

-The analysis employs a three-dimensional data structure where x and y coordinates represent spatial dimensions and time forms the temporal axis.
-Each pixel location becomes a vertical trace through time, creating a comprehensive spatiotemporal dataset.
+After assembling the STC, data cleaning removed non-vegetated or unchanging locations.
+Each remaining pixel's NDVI trace was then encoded as a feature vector combining its temporal NDVI values and spatial coordinates.

 **Trace Construction**: Individual pixel locations tracked across 40+ years, generating temporal profiles of vegetation change.
-Each trace contains annual NDVI values forming a time series signature.
+Each trace contains annual maximum NDVI values forming a time series signature.

-**Filtering Criteria**: Traces selected based on minimum NDVI thresholds (>0.3) and temporal variance requirements to focus analysis on areas with significant vegetation presence and dynamic behavior.
+**Filtering Criteria**: Traces selected based on minimum NDVI thresholds and temporal variance requirements to focus analysis on areas with significant vegetation presence and dynamic behavior.

-## Clustering Algorithm
+## Spatiotemporal Clustering

-**DBSCAN Implementation**: Density-based spatial clustering applied to combined temporal and spatial feature vectors.
-The algorithm identifies clusters of similar vegetation behavior without requiring predetermined cluster numbers.
+**DBSCAN Implementation**: Density-based clustering applied to group pixels with similar NDVI trends into spatially coherent clusters.
+DBSCAN was chosen because it can discover irregularly shaped clusters without predefining a number of clusters.

 **Feature Engineering**: Multi-dimensional vectors combining normalized NDVI time series with spatial coordinates.
 Temporal and spatial components weighted according to analysis requirements.

-**Parameters**:
-- Epsilon (ε): Defines neighborhood radius for cluster formation
-- MinPts: Minimum points required to form dense clusters
-- Spatial constraints: Maximum distance thresholds ensure spatial coherence

-## Validation Approach

-**Spatial Coherence**: Post-processing verification ensures clustered traces maintain geographic proximity within defined distance thresholds.
+**Cluster Validation**: The resulting clusters were characterized by metrics such as spatial extent and average NDVI profile.
+Spatial coherence verification ensures clustered traces maintain geographic proximity within defined distance thresholds.

-**Temporal Consistency**: Cluster validation through statistical analysis of NDVI patterns, confirming similar vegetation dynamics within identified groups.

-**Municipality-Level Analysis**: Results aggregated and validated at municipal boundaries for administrative relevance and policy application.
+## Output Generation

+Final products (cluster maps and trend graphs) were exported for visualization and further analysis.
+Interactive 3D visualizations using Plotly enable exploration of spatiotemporal patterns, while statistical dashboards provide municipality-level insights.